misza222/misza222.github.com_old/_posts/2018-04-05-notes-from-intro-to-machine-learning.md

 * min_samples_split - minimal number of samples required to split a node
 * max_height
 * criterion - could be entropy, but default for sk-learn is gini

+# K Nearest Neighbours

+Pretty simple algorithm.
+It takes into consideration k closest elements and chooses class that is most prevailing among those.

+Fast to train - essentially it just stores the vectors for each example with it's label.